jrclogic/SMCDEL/README.md

 ## Used BDD packages

-SMCDEL can be used with four different BDD packages.
+SMCDEL can be used with different BDD packages.
 To compile and run the benchmarks you will have to install all of them.

 - [Data.HasCacBDD](https://github.com/m4lvin/HasCacBDD) which runs CacBDD from <http://kailesu.net/CacBDD/>
 - [Cudd](https://github.com/davidcock/cudd) ([with some patches](https://github.com/m4lvin/cudd))

 ## Experimental Stuff